 Ohio now plans to sell a second prison to a private company.
 Last year, in a legislative sleight of hand, the sale of the North Central Correctional Complex in Marion, Ohio was inserted into an unrelated bill right before summer recess.
 Concerned citizens were given no opportunity to submit testimony or engage in public discussion, and the bill passed with little media coverage at the time.

 Host a screening of our award winning documentary, Prisons for Profit for your class, social club, church, or community group.
-Use our Prisons For Profit Toolkit to create your own program or request a speaker from the ACLU of Ohio.

 For-profit prisons make more money as their populations grow.
 Our prisons are bursting at the seams at 130% capacity, even though recidivism rates are at an all-time low.
 For-profit prisons create a perverse incentive to lock up more people because empty beds are money out the window.
 And while the purpose of prison should be safety and rehabilitation, a private prison operator’s mission is to make money.
 People should never be treated like dollar signs, and Ohio needs to stop feeding this system.

 Ohio should end its failed experiment with privatization and invest in real, lasting criminal justice reform.
 We must strive to send less people to prison, for less time, while increasing cost-effective rehabilitation programs.
 The DOJ is ending its use of private prisons, and it’s time for Ohio to follow suit.